slappforge/nodejs-lambda-debugger/README.md

 #### Configuring the IDE Debugger

 Configuring steps for the IDE debugger varies based on the IDE in use.
-This toolkit has been currently tested with Jetbrains IntelliJ IDEA and Jetbrains WebStorm IDEs.
+This toolkit has been currently tested with Jetbrains IntelliJ IDEA, Jetbrains WebStorm and VS Code IDEs.
 It might work with other IDEs that generally support NodeJS remote debugging.

 **IntelliJ IDEA / WebStorm**